 What are some examples of penalties of non-compliance?

-There are some countries, particularly in Europe, where non-compliance is considered to be as much of a responsibility of the tax authority as it is of the taxpayer, and there should be a good corporation mechanism between the taxpayer and the tax authorities whereby support is provided through the likes of helpdesks.
+In some countries, particularly in Europe, non-compliance is considered both a tax payer and tax authority responsibility.
+This calls for a good corporation mechanism between the taxpayer and the tax authorities whereby support is provided through the likes of helpdesks.

-In Germany, you can apply for extensions if you’re not able to meet the filing deadline, and you can be granted an additional one month to do this.
+In Germany, you can apply for extensions if you’re not able to meet the filing deadline, and you can be granted an additional month to file.
 Similarly, in the Netherlands, you can apply for extensions when filing financial statements.

 The consequences in such countries, such as fines and penalties, are not that heavy.
-For example, in Germany, the fines are usually fixed amounts that are applied in case you didn’t take advantage of the extension facilities and you are still late.
+For example, in Germany, fines are usually fixed amounts that are applied in case you didn’t take advantage of the extension facilities.

 On the other end of the spectrum, in some countries, such as ones in Latin America, non-compliance is severely punishable.